Broadfoot/vote-for-dinner/README.md

 the ```public``` directory.
 You can consider this the document root when the project is deployed.

+Take a look at the index.html.
+There is a ```script``` tag in the head that pulls in Firebase and configures the application.
+You will not need to modify this, but know that it is there.

 We will be using Firebase Hosting, which is a similar service to GitHub Pages in that it puts your files on the Internet and makes them available at a nice URL.
 This project will be available here: